- Military Requirements

 -

-Officer of Marines Eligibility.
-If you’ve been selected to become an officer, you will be placed in the most suitable area: Ground, Aviation, or Law.
-Their requirements include:
+Officer of Marines Eligibility: If selected for an officer position, you will be placed in a suitable field: Ground, Aviation, or Law.
+The eligibility criteria include:

 -